 •The ASD subfield if the Action subfield is equal to 4.
 The ASD subfield is the additional sleep duration and is set to the time, in units of SIFS, after which the receiver STA is in Awake state as described in 9.42a.6 (NDP Paging Setup).

-The LSB of the APDI is the Check Beacon Flag subfield and is an indicator of critical changes in the Beacon frame as described in 9.42a.6 (NDP Paging Setup).
+—The LSB of the APDI is the Check Beacon Flag subfield and is an indicator of critical changes in the Beacon frame as described in 9.42a.6 (NDP Paging Setup).